KoryNunn/workup/README.md

 ## What

-Adds functionality to workers to make developing apps in the a little easier.
+Adds functionality to workers to make developing apps in them a little easier.

 ## Usage